-Furthermore, from the results of the same KAP Survey, PFD also documented that 60% of the respondents mentioned "using treated mosquito net" versus 55% of respondents (35% of Domain 211) in the CNM Cambodia Malaria Survey 2013, indicating changes in knowledge towards positive malaria prevention behaviors among the plantations and company workers who are engaged with PFD and its activities.
+Furthermore, from the results of the same KAP Survey, PFD documented that 60% of the respondents mentioned "using treated mosquito net" versus 55% of respondents (35% of Domain 29) in the CNM Cambodia Malaria Survey 2013.
+This indicates changes in knowledge towards positive malaria prevention behaviors among the plantations and company workers who are engaged with PFD and its activities.